 Here are the conditions:

-All-in-all, this a great opportunity to save some cash.
-The situation at Wadi Araba is also super convenient if you’re coming from Israel and just want to spend a few days in Jordan.
+All-in-all, this a great, albeit confusing, method to save some cash.
+The situation at Wadi Araba is also super convenient if you’re coming from Israel and just want to spend a few days backpacking Jordan.

 Remember that these visas only apply if you’re entering Jordan via King Hussein International Airport or the Wadi Araba border crossing in Aqaba.
-Visa protocols are always changing as well so be sure to check on their current availability before committing.
-For more information, refer to this webpage.
+Visa protocols in Jordan are always changing as well so be sure to check on their current availability before committing.

 Buses are a common means of transport while backpacking through Jordan.
 There are two types that you should know about: the larger commercial ones and the minibusses.